Quick Answer, Quick Answer, Revenge Trading

-• • Revenge trading is the emotional impulse to immediately re-enter the market after a loss with larger size or abandoned rules, trying to "get even" with the market.
-It's the single fastest way to blow a funded account.
+- • Revenge trading is the impulse to immediately re-enter the market after a loss with larger size or abandoned rules, trying to get even.
+It's the fastest way to blow a funded account.

-• • The neuroscience: losses trigger cortisol and activate the amygdala, shutting down your prefrontal cortex (rational decision-making).
-Your brain literally can't think straight after a painful loss.
+- • The neuroscience: losses trigger cortisol and activate the amygdala, which can hijack your prefrontal cortex.
+Your brain literally can't think straight right after a painful loss.

-• • As of March 2026, most prop firms have daily loss limits between 1-3% of account size.
-Revenge trading can eat through that entire buffer in minutes.
+- • Most prop firms run daily loss limits in the low single-digit-percent range of account size.
+A revenge spiral can eat that entire buffer in minutes.

-• • Physical warning signs you're about to revenge trade: elevated heart rate, clenched jaw, rapid mouse clicking, and a feeling of heat in your chest or face.
+- • Physical warning signs: elevated heart rate, clenched jaw, rapid mouse clicking, heat in your chest or face.

-• • The most effective prevention: a hard "walk away" rule after two consecutive losses.
+- • The most effective prevention is a hard walk-away rule after two consecutive losses.
 Close the platform.
 Not minimize it.
 Close it entirely.

 Revenge trading is the act of re-entering the market immediately after a loss, driven by emotion instead of strategy, with the sole goal of making that money back right now.
 It typically involves increased position size, abandoned stop losses, and complete disregard for whatever trading plan existed five minutes ago.

 I've blown more funded accounts to revenge trading than to bad strategies, wrong market reads, or technical errors combined.
-My worst single session: $150,000 funded account, gone in under two hours.
+My worst single session: a six-figure funded account, gone in under two hours.
 Not because the market moved against me in some black swan event.
-Because I lost $800 on the first trade and decided the market owed me that $800 back.
+Because I lost on the first trade and decided the market owed me that money back.
 The market disagreed.

 If you're trading prop firm accounts at Lucid Trading, Top One Futures, FundedSeat, FundingPips, or YRM Prop, revenge trading is the single biggest threat to your funded status.
 Not your strategy.
 Not the market.
 Your own reaction to losing.